How do genes vary and how does pharmacogenetic testing work?

 When are the tests ordered?

-A doctor may test a patient's genes for certain variations that are known to be involved in variable response to a medication at any time during treatment (for example, prior to treatment, during initial phase of treatment, or later in the treatment).
+A healthcare practitioner may test a patient's genes for certain variations that are known to be involved in variable response to a medication at any time during treatment (for example, prior to treatment, during initial phase of treatment, or later in the treatment).
 The results of the testing may be combined with the individual's clinical information, including age, weight, health and other drugs that they are taking, to help tailor therapy.
-Sometimes, the doctor may use this information to adjust the medication dose or sometimes to choose a different drug.
-Pharmacogenetic testing is intended to give the doctor additional information but may not replace the need for therapeutic drug monitoring.
+Sometimes, the healthcare practitioner may use this information to adjust the medication dose or sometimes to choose a different drug.
+Pharmacogenetic testing is intended to give the healthcare practitioner additional information but may not replace the need for therapeutic drug monitoring.

 Pharmacogenetic testing for a specific gene is only performed once since a person's genetic makeup does not change over time.
 Depending on the medication, a single gene may be ordered or multiple genes may be ordered.
 An example of a medication for which multiple genes are usually evaluated is warfarin, which can be affected by genetic variation in CYP2C9 and VKORC1.